gomint/gomint-docs/docs/development/creating-your-first-command.md

 Each call to `overload()` will add a new overload to your method.
 By default the overload is empty.
 To add a parameter you have to call the `param(...)` functions on the return `ComandOverload` object.

 The param function takes the name of parameter first, next up is the ParamValidator.
-The third argument is the optional boolean, which is itself optional and defaults to false as well.
+The third argument is the optional boolean, which is itself optional and defaults to false.
 The ParamValidator needs to be instantiated here instead of it's class given.

 ```java